 According to Export Development Canada (EDC), the global annual investment in cleantech innovation research and development was over $3 trillion in 2020, and Canada has created a strong reputation as a world leader in this innovative space by rising from 7th in 2014 to 2nd in 2021 on the Global Cleantech Innovation Index.

-Canada’s Federal Budget 2021 also introduced even further funding support for Canadian cleantech innovation with a grand investment of $7.2 billion over the next seven years via the Strategic Innovation Fund (SIF).
+Canada’s federal budgets from 2021 and 2022 also introduced further funding support for Canadian cleantech innovation with a grand investment of $7.2 billion over the next seven years via the Strategic Innovation Fund (SIF).

 “Canada is home to a vibrant cleantech sector that punches above its weight, and our government is committed to supporting their important work.
 Canada’s cleantech companies are a critical part of our plan to reduce emissions and create economic opportunities across the country.”